What are the differences between the pediatric dynamic compressor system and the circumferential braces?

 Having good posture, muscle support and flexibility is very important for your child’s recovery, so we’ll give them a modest exercise plan to follow in the weeks ahead.

-What to expect when receiving a Dynamic Compressor System and circumferential brace?
+What to expect when receiving the pediatric dynamic compressor system and circumferential brace

 On the day your child receives their brace, they will have a one-hour fitting appointment.
 We will teach you and your child how to put their brace on and how to take care of it.